-The residual risk, following from the risks described above, is determined by GSAM BV as 'medium' and is accepted through a formal risk acceptance.
+The residual risk, following from the risks described above, is determined by GSAM BV as 'medium' and is accepted through a formal risk acceptance, or at the level of the foreign GSAM BV entities.

 Furthermore, there is a clear legal and operational separation between the asset manager, the external administrator, the Sub-fund and the custodian.
 This segregation of duties has an important preventive effect on the risk of fraud and corruption.